 A. When we conduct political and public policy surveys, the great majority of the people we survey are those we have proactively recruited via other carefully-selected websites.
 We monitor closely the minority who register with YouGov by visiting our site.
 If there is any sudden deviation in the pattern of such recruits, we retain the option of excluding them from our surveys.

-It should be borne in mind that any organisation attempting to “move” our figures by, say, ten percentage points would have to infiltrate more than 5,000 people.
+It should be borne in mind that because of the size of our panel any organisation attempting to “move” our figures by a noticeable amount would have to infiltrate tens of thousands of people.
 Any attempt to do this would quickly be detected.

 A. YouGov is a member of the British Polling Council and abides by its rules.
-YouGov is also registered with the Information Commissioner, and the majority of YouGov’s employees are members of the Market Research Society.
+YouGov is also registered with the Information Commissioner, and is a corporate member of ESOMAR.

 The British Polling Council (www.britishpollingcouncil.org) is an association of polling organisations that publish polls.
 The objectives of the Council ensure standards of disclosure designed to provide consumers of survey results that enter the public domain have an adequate basis for judging the reliability and validity of the results.